 4. Rooftop Bars

 When the night falls, the best way to see the city come to life is from a rooftop bar, of which, KL has many!
 The best time to visit a rooftop bar is just before sunset.
 This way, you get to see the views of the city at dusk and nighttime, as well as get to watch the sunset.
-Coming before dark gives you a higher chance of getting a seat too.
+Visiting before dark gives you a higher chance of getting a seat to enjoy the nightlife.

 SkyBar at Trader’s Hotel

 The 33d floor of Trader’s Hotel gives you the best view of the Petronas Towers.
 That’s if you’re able to get a seat on the right side of the bar.
 When we went here, all of the booths on the right-hand-side were reserved, so it’s best to book ahead.
 Otherwise, if having a view of the Petronas Towers doesn’t phase you, there should be plenty of seats available nearer to the bar.

 The bar also features a swimming pool and funky interior.
 One downside of the bar is that it’s completely indoors, but this makes for a great option during wet weather.